brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 ## Troubleshooting Scenarios

-Amazon VPC Peering connection issues - are usually the result of incorrect Route Table or NACL/SG rules.
+VPC Peering - connection issues between VPCs (Route Table, NACL/SG rules)
-1. Verify __correct routes__ exist for connections to the IP range of your peered VPCs.
+1. Verify that routes in __Routing Tables__ for ALL peered VPCs and configured correctly, so they know how to route traffic to each other.
 2. Verify that an ALLOW rule exists in the __NACL table__ for the required traffic.
 3. Verify that __Security Group rules__ allow traffic between the peered VPCs.
 4. Verify using __VPC Flow Logs__.

+VPC - no internet access
+* Configure Routing Table to use either an __Internet Gateway__ or a __NAT Gateway__.

+VPC - VPN connection not working
+* Ensure Routing Table is routing traffic to your data center via. the __Virtual Private Gateway__.
+* VPN traffic flow: VPC Virtual Private Gateway -> VPC Router -> Routing Table -> NACL -> Private Subnet -> SG -> EC2

-Lambda not logging to CloudWatch Logs
+CloudWatch Logs - Lambda / EC2 not logging to CloudWatch Logs
-* Basic Lambda permissions required are: `CreateLogGroup`, `CreateLogStream` and `PutLogEvents`.
+* Basic role permissions required to log to CloudWatch are: `CreateLogGroup`, `CreateLogStream` and `PutLogEvents`.
+* EC2 requires a CloudWatch agent installed and running.

+CloudWatch Events / S3 Event - Event not invoking Lambda
+* Add permissions in __Lambda Function Policy__ for Cloudwatch Events or S3 Events  to `invoke` your Lambda function.
+* This applies to ANY services that can invoke Lambdas listed here: https://aws.amazon.com/blogs/architecture/understanding-the-different-ways-to-invoke-lambda-functions

+CloudTrail Logging issues
+* __CT Logging not working__: Check S3 bucket name, S3 Bucket Policy, S3 Access Control List.
+* __CT Logging is expensive__: S3 Data Events record all object-level API activity.
+Lambda Data Events record all invoke-API operations.
+* __Auditor can't access logs__: `AWSCloudTrailReadOnlyAccess` IAM Policy allows access to CloudTrail logs.

+Troubleshooting Identity Federation - use the correct API for the job
+* `sts:AssumeRole`: If authenticated by AWS, typically for cross-account delegation.
+* `sts:AssumeRoleWithSAML`: If authenticated by a SAML IdP (Active Directory etc.).
+* `sts:AssumeRoleWithWebIdentity`: If authenticated by a Web Identity Provider (Facebook,, Google etc.)